peterkuma/ds-format/docs/_includes/cmds.md

 time
 ```

-Print a detailed list of variables in dataset.nc.
+Print a detailed list of variables in `dataset.nc`.

 ```
 $ ds ls -l dataset.nc